AdobeDocs/campaign-classic.en/help/web/using/content-editing-best-practices.md

 The Digital Content Editor's import function works as follows with the following supported formats:

 * CSS: the images present in the .zip file are not imported.
 The references to these images in the CSS are not updated.
 * JS: the images present in the .zip file are not imported.
-The refences to these images in the JS are not updated.
+The references to these images in the JS are not updated.
 * Iframe: the linked pages are not imported.
 * Landing pages & Web apps: if a **form** tag is missing, a warning will appear.
 A `<form> </form>` must always be present in the message body.